arlogy/jsu/doc/jsu_common.md

 ## JsuCmn.isNumber(value)

-Returns whether a value is a finite number that is not a string.
+Returns whether a value is a finite primitive number that is not a string.

 ## JsuCmn.isNumberAlike(value)

-Returns whether a value is a finite number or a primitive string convertible to such a number.
+Returns whether a value is a finite primitive number or a primitive string convertible to such a number.

 ## JsuCmn.isString(value)